Thomas Leonardi

 Thomas Benedict Leonardi (born February 19, 1954), is United States business executive in the insurance and financial services fields, who has worked in the public and private sectors.
 His career includes decades as the head of investment banking and venture capital firms specializing in insurance, and he also has a background as a regulator and government adviser.

 From February 2011 to December 2014 he was the Insurance Commissioner of the state of Connecticut, during which time he instituted reforms and consumer protections, led the state through the implementation of the Affordable Care Act, increased the presence of insurance businesses in the state, and served on several national and international insurance advisory bodies.

 Following his tenure as insurance commissioner, he returned to the private sector.
-From November 2017 until May 2020 he was Executive Vice President of Government Affairs, Public Policy, and Communications at AIG.
+From November 2017 until May 2020 he was executive vice president of government affairs, public policy, and communications at AIG.

 In February 2021 he joined the board of Athene Co-Invest Reinsurance Affiliate (ACRA).
-In May 2021 he joined the board of The Travelers Companies, (TRV) one of the world's largest Property Casualty companies and one of the thirty companies in the Dow Jones Industrial Average.
-He is a member of TRV's Investment and Capital Markets, Compensation, and Nominating and Governance committees.
+In May 2021 he joined the board of The Travelers Companies, (TRV) one of the world's largest property casualty companies and one of the thirty companies in the Dow Jones Industrial Average.
+He is the Chair of TRV's Nominating & Governance committee, and a member of the Executive, Investment & Capital Markets, and Compensation Committees.

 Early life and education

 Leonardi was born in Brooklyn, New York in 1954, one of four children of first-generation Italian Americans.
 The family moved to Connecticut in 1972.

-He attended Boston University, graduating with a B.A. in history in 1976.
-He received a J.D. in 1979 from the University of Connecticut School of Law.
+He attended Boston University, graduating Summa cum laude and Phi Beta Kappa, with a B.A. in history in 1976.
+He received a J.D. with honors in 1979 from the University of Connecticut School of Law.